10+ years of B2B productFractional Product Leader

 I’m Alicia (‘uh-LEE-sha’), a product leader who makes things better.
 I’m known for my pattern matching, organization, judgement, and truth-telling.

 My roots are in front-end web development—I first taught myself to code in 1999, which has always helped me have real technical conversations, set realistic expectations, and build trust with engineering teams.
-I was on the winning team of national hackathon in 2015, and then spent 10 years building B2B2C products that helped enterprises, newsrooms, and broadcasters earn trust and reach audiences at scale.
+I’ve maintained aliciahurst.com since 2006 (documenting every iteration along the way), and I still occasionally make websites for others.

 I live in Brooklyn, NY, where you’ll find me snapping street photos on a walk, playing pickleball, or following a curiosity trail on Wikipedia.
 I’m available remotely.